 Common Name: Yellow Loosestrife

-Lysimachia vulgaris is a Perennial up to 1.20 metres tall.
+Lysimachia vulgaris is a perennial plant that can grow up to 1.20 metres tall.

 Most areas of Europe and Asia, including Britain, but excluding the extreme north and south.